moov-io/watchman/client/docs/WatchmanApi.md

 > Ping(ctx, )

-Ping Watchman
+Ping Watchman service

-Check the Watchman service is running
+Check if the Watchman service is running.

 ### Required Parameters